tylertreat/frugal/test/integration/readme.md

 The Events scope is used for verifying pub/sub.

-##### tests.json / tests_gen_with_thrift.json
+##### tests.json
-These json files contain a listing of each supported language, client, server, transport, and protocol, as well as the bash command required to run a configuration.
-As the names suggest, tests.json is for testing Frugal generated code and tests_gen_with_thrift.json is used with --gen_with_thrift generation option.
+This json file contains a listing of each supported language, client, server, transport, and protocol, as well as the bash command required to run a configuration.

-##### Python cross runner
+##### Go cross runner
-The python cross runner is recycled from Thrift (with very minor modifications) and is responsible for parsing the json test definitions, determining the valid client/server pairs, running each pair with a unique subject, and recording the results.
-Successful tests are tar'ed into successful_tests.tar.gz.
-Failures are added to unexpected_failures.txt (both client and server side logs).
+The Go cross runner is responsible for parsing the json test definitions, determining the valid client/server pairs, running each pair with a unique subject, and recording the results.
+Test logs are tar'ed in test_logs.tar.gz using the format : `clientName-serverName_transport_protocol_role.log`.
+Failures are added to unexpected_failures.og (both client and server side logs).

 ##### Language specific clients/servers
 Each client/server: